-The Crater Health District has a number of programs and services designed to protect the health and well being of families within the district.
+The Crater Health District has a number of programs and services designed to protect the health and well being of families.
 Our goal is to help protect your family’s health.

 Vital Records services are provided each day 8:30-11:45 a.m. and 1:00-4:30 p.m. at each health department location, except on the first Friday of each month when no vital records services will be provided.
 Provides information and forms to utilize in securing birth certificates and establishments of paternity.
 Certified copies of death certificates for deaths occurring in the city/county are provided at a cost of $12 per copy.
 Birth certificates can be obtained through the Office of Vital Records in Richmond.
 There is a $12 charge per copy.

 Applications for voter registration are available at all health department locations.
 Assistance in completing the form is provided, if requested.
 Completed forms are given to the County Registrar on a regular basis.

 Due to the COVID-19 pandemic, in person clinic services have changed and are now scheduled by appointment only.
 Please contact your local health department (804) 469-3771 for current scheduling and on-site services.
 We apologize in advance for any inconvenience.

 The Family Planning program’s goal is to assist women and men with the decision to have children and if so, how many and how far apart they want to space them.
 Family Planning clinics are available at each health department.

 Services include a physical exam, a pap smear, a check for sexually transmitted infections, a discussion of birth

 control, treatment of minor vaginal disorders and the contraceptive method of choice.
 Services are provided at all